Meet Our Directors

-In 2017, Mrs Yeo brings with her 20 years’ experience in English instruction and curriculum development across the Primary and Secondary levels.
+In 2017, Mrs Yeo brings to Creative Campus over 20 years’ experience in English instruction and curriculum development across the Primary and Secondary levels.
 Engaging students to learn and inspiring them to discover is second nature to Mrs Yeo.
 As an ex-MOE teacher, she has more than 20 years of teaching experience in both the public and private sectors.

 With her publishing experience, Mrs Yeo has a particular sensitivity for effectual use of English.
 She is well-regarded in the publishing industry as writer and editor of various periodicals and journals.